fderepas/unix_memo/markdown/sharing_connection.md

                   (PC)                (TV)               (IoT)
 ```

-With the above architecture the path of an outgoing will be:
+With the above architecture the path of an outgoing packet will be:
 ```
 192.168.1.10 ->
     Router (NAT to 10.42.0.2) ->